BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

 that these transactions are actually a swap.

-   * User and tumbler communicate to generate a musig public key with the individual keys of tumbler and user, and the users asks the tumbler to fund this output O1.
+   * User and tumbler communicate to generate a musig public key with the individual keys of tumbler and user, and the user asks the tumbler to fund this output O1.
    * They generates another musig and the user funds this output O2.
    * They pre-sign timelocked refund transactions before funding the musigs, in